Lyme Science Blog

 Like

-“We estimate that migratory birds disperse 50 million to 175 million I. scapularis ticks across Canada each spring, implicating migratory birds as possibly significant in I. scapularis range expansion in Canada,” wrote Ogden and colleagues.¹
+“We estimate that migratory birds disperse 50 million to 175 million I. scapularis [deer] ticks across Canada each spring, implicating migratory birds as possibly significant in I. scapularis range expansion in Canada,” wrote Ogden and colleagues.

-A study by Scott and colleagues found that migratory songbirds can disperse ticks into new areas hundreds of kilometers away from their original source
+A study by Scott et al., however, found that migratory songbirds specifically can disperse ticks into “new areas hundreds of kilometers away from their original source.”

-Scott and colleagues studied nesting songbirds to determine whether established populations of deer ticks existed in Canada.
-Nesting birds stay close to their nests during June and July, making them useful indicators of local tick populations.
+Scott and colleagues studied nesting songbirds to determine whether established populations of deer ticks existed in Canada, since nesting birds stay in close proximity to their nest in June and July.

 “Short runs ensure that the eggs in the nest stay warm and protected from predators,” Scott writes in the article, “Monitoring of Nesting Songbirds Detects Established Population of Blacklegged Ticks and Associated Lyme Disease Endemic Area in Canada.”